govhack-science/govhack-science.github.io/contributing.md

 title: Contributing
 ---

+**State/region pages**

+A short marketing page will be produced for each state/region.
+They'll be visible from the main GovHack website (www.govhack.org) like: www.govhack.org/nsw. www.govhack.org/qld, etc.

+Contact your region's Digital Producer who will update your marketing page for you:

+For NSW, QLD, ACT, NZ:  contact alan@govhack.org
+For WA, SA, VIC, TAS: contact jun@govhack.org

+**Location / individual event pages**

+This year we are introducing a Competition Portal which centralises all the information that competitors need to know (a one-stop shop!)

+Each location will have it's own page within the portal - where local event teams can provide detailed information about event specifics.

+--- Making updates ---

+We are currently developing a form where you can go in to request new location pages, or update existing location pages etc. Stay tuned.

+In the meantime, if it's imperative to add a new location or make updates, you can contact your region's digital producer (see above).
+Also please ensure that Alysha knows about your new location's existence before we add it to the competition portal.

+**Your existing websites or digital assets**

+Some states/regions/events have purchased their own domains, or have their own websites etc. That's great! let us know so that we can appropriately link to you from the main GovHack website.

+**Further updates on the way**

+We have a number of exciting new initiatives we hope to release in the next few weeks, including a better-than-ever participant toolkit Stay tuned!

 > General intro to web properties, what goes where, what's new, and why we're making this change.

 > Detail at a high-level what goes where (www/comp portal/Hackerspace?)